fcecin/cth/tests/README.md

 Tests should work the same whether they are invoked individually from the command-line or by automation.
 Good tests also work irrespective of the directory they are invoked from.

+Tests can receive switches and options from the test runner (cth), which dictate the global environment or situation for the entire test run.
+Individual tests can inspect those switches and options to decide whether they will self-exclude them from the run (by calling cth_skip_test() from the CthGoodies library, which basically just returns exit code 32, which is picked up by the cth test runner).

+Use existing tests for getting started in writing your own tests.